 If you’re looking for a fun, pretty bike ride in Minnesota that’s easily accessible from the St. Paul – Minneapolis or the Rochester area, then the 22 mile (one way) paved Cannon Valley Trail needs to be on your radar.
 (An additional two miles is opening from Cannon Falls to Lake Byllesby Park.)

 It follows the former Chicago Great Western Railroad Line so the grade is minimal, descending just 115 feet from Cannon Falls to Redwing.
-Of all the trails I rode in Minnesota (seven of them in total) this was the quietest.
+Of all the bike trails in Minnesota I rode (seven of them in total) this was the quietest.
 Rarely are you near a road.

 The trail follows the scenic Cannon River as it flows through hardwood dotted hillsides, past cliffs, farms, a ski hill, the Cannon River Turtle Preserve, and the Red Wing Archaeological Preserve.
 I did see a wetland observation deck.
 If you are a birder, bring your binoculars.